 Another important aspect of the project was developing a design that was respectful of the historical status as a national historic monument.

-With a planned opening in 2021, the new PMPM inclined elevator will not only fulfill the PMPM plan to commemorate the 400th anniversary of the pilgrims’ landing, but will also provide easy, fun, and ADA-accessible connectivity between Provincetown’s harbor-side downtown and the historic Pilgrim Monument and Provincetown Museum site, all in grand style.
-Whether visitors to Provincetown are looking to connect with those first settlers, explore the rich history of the town, or simply take in the spectacular views from the top of the hill and monument, they will have an easy time doing it, all while being only steps away from the restaurants, galleries and other attractions that make the town such a sought-after destination.
+After years of planning, design, and construction, the elevator is finally operational and transports visitors up High Pole Hill, treating them to spectacular views along the way.
+Not only it fulfills the PMPM plan to commemorate the 400th anniversary of the pilgrims’ landing, but also provides easy, fun, and ADA-accessible connectivity between Provincetown’s harbor-side downtown and the historic Pilgrim Monument and Provincetown Museum site, all in grand style.
+Whether visitors to Provincetown are looking to connect with those first settlers, explore the rich history of the town, or simply take in the spectacular views from the top of the hill and monument, they have an easy time doing it, all while being only steps away from the restaurants, galleries and other attractions that make the town such a sought-after destination.